shriyala/fas-powershell/docs/New-FasAuthorizationCertificate.md

 ## Outputs

 ### void
-This cmdlet does not return a value
+This cmdlet returns information about the certificate request.

 ## Notes